The CRE Professional's Guide to CAM Reconciliation and Audit Rights

 Found in the "Operating Expenses," "CAM," or "Audit" section.
 Look for specific language about the tenant's right to "inspect," "audit," or "examine" the landlord's books and records.
 The clause should specify the audit window, who can perform the audit, and the landlord's obligations if errors are found.

-Lextract uses a combination of AWS Textract OCR and Claude AI to identify and extract the audit rights from your lease PDF.
-The AI searches for all pages of the document, then assigns a confidence score based on OCR quality and extraction certainty.
+Lextract uses vision AI to read your lease PDF natively (scanned or digital), then multi-pass AI validation identifies and extracts the audit rights.
+The AI searches for all pages of the document, then assigns a confidence score based on document quality and extraction certainty.
 Fields with lower confidence are flagged for human review.

-Lextract automatically checks this field against its 15-rule red flag engine.
+Lextract automatically checks this field against its 20-rule red flag engine.
 Issues detected for audit rights:

 Pro Rata Share